Your garden can help native species thrive

 What are native plants?

-For In the Zone, “native” means that the plant species have evolved over thousands of years in the local environment — unlike invasive plant species, they’re adapted to local conditions and have deep relationships with other plants and wildlife endemic to the area.
-These are plants that were here before the colonization and transformation of much of the landscape.
+Native plants are the gold standard for attracting pollinators, restoring wildlife habitat and building healthy landscapes that are resilient to climate change.
+For In the Zone, “native” means that the plant species have evolved over thousands of years in the local environment and were here before European colonization transformed much of the landscape.
+Unlike plant species that were brought here more recently, native plants are adapted to local conditions and have deep relationships with other plants and wildlife that have long been in the area.

-What do you Want to Grow?
+What do you want to grow?

 Grow an abundance of flowering plants for birds, butterflies, bees and other pollinators.